philipdowner/dotfiles/README.md

 ## Bugs

 I want this to work for everyone.
-If you run into any blockers, please [open an issue](https://github.com/eezyinc/qa-dotfiles/issues) on this repository and we'll work to get it fixed for you!
+If you run into any blockers, please open an issue on this repository and I'll work to get it fixed for you!

 # Errata and To-Do's